Significant Dates In The History of The American Legion

 Sept.
 16, 1919 The U.S. Congress charters The American Legion

 Nov.
 10-12 1919 First national convention of the American Legion convenes in Minneapolis, Minn.
-Organization's Constitution and Preamble are adopted.
-Resolution adopted supporting the Boy Scouts of America as first youth group.
+Organization's Constitution and

 August 9, 1921 U.S. Veterans Bureau, forerunner of the Veterans Administration, is created as a result of efforts by The American Legion.